ProvableHQ/leo/grammar/README.md

-A circuit declaration defines a circuit type, as consisting of member variables and functions.
+A circuit declaration defines a circuit type, as consisting of member constants, variables and functions.
+A circuit member constant declaration as consisting of member constants, member variables, and member functions.
 To more simply accommodate the backward compatibility described for the rule `member-variable-declarations`, all the member variables must precede all the member functions;